 Rialto Bridge

 The Rialto Bridge is the oldest of the four bridges to cross the Grand Canal of Venice.
 It is also the most famous in Venice thanks to its peculiar history and design.
-For many years, the overpass was the most important financial centre in Venice.
+For many years, the overpass was the most important financial center in Venice.

-The design of the stone bridge is similar to its predecessors with two inclined ramps that are connected by an arch in the middle.
+The design of the stone bridge is similar to its predecessors, with two inclined ramps that are connected by an arch in the middle.

 Rialto Market